jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //
 === Quantum Mechanics
 // Discuss some formal objects and notations for people to understand and interpret concepts in QM The field of QM studies the principle that every particle, like electrons, has a _quantized_ amount of energy it carries.
-The goal is to be describe the total energy of a system by the energy of all the individual particles that compose the system itself.
+The goal is to be describe the total energy of a system, meaning a collection of atoms and molecules, by the energy of all the individual particles that compose the system itself.

-==== Schrödinger's equation
+==== The Schrödinger equation
+The Schrödinger equation forms the foundation of all of compchem In the early 20#super("th") century, many physistics and mathematicians attempted to understand the nature of atoms and how the electron particles behave.
+At first, photons - the massless particle that carry energy in light waves - were eventually determined to portray as both particles and as a wave, which was postulated by Albert Einstein.
+Two decades later, de Broglie postulated, through analogy with photons, that electrons could also be characterised by the property.
+This was then confirmed through the _double slit_ experiment, ran by Davisson and Germer.
+Because the _wave-particle duality_ could be attributed to these particles, it would then be conceivable to analytically describe their behaviour.

-This equation forms the foundation of all of compchem In @eq-base-schrodinger, we encounter Hamiltonian (HamilSym) which acts an operator over the wave function ($Psi$).
-This wave function describes the movement of the electrons in a system.
-In order to use this equation, it had to be accepted that at the _"quantum"_ level of such particles - like photons - they also behave themselves like waves.
+In @eq-base-schrodinger we encounter the wave function ($Psi$) that describes the position of the electrons in a system.
+The Hamiltonian (HamilSym) acts an operator over the wave function and describes best how we can calculate for the energy of a system based on the position of these electrons.
 On the righthand side of the equation, we find the energy $E$ which is the eigenvalue of the eigenfunction $Psi$.
 This just means that $E Psi$ can be evaluated to the most elementary form of the position of the electrons and this is associated with a discrete amount of energy, while $ℋ Psi$ allows us to express and calculate for the former.
 $
 ℋ Psi = E Psi